agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 */
 ```

 With this approach, results 2 and 3 seem like more direct hits for our query.
-By including more results in the vector and full text searches, we are now hitting documents that were in both query results, but farther down the list.
+By including more results in the vector and full text searches, we are now hitting documents that were in both result sets, but farther down the list.
 Before we look at reranking, let's try another algorithm to fuse results.

 ```typescript
 // ... hybrid search with top_k 25 like before